Yasmani Grandal Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 5.48 team ERA ranks 27th among all league pitching staffs.
+- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).

-- Falter makes the start for the Phillies, his fourth of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Walker gets the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Thursday, the lefty went 4 2/3 innings against the Cincinnati Reds, giving up five earned runs while surrendering eight hits.
+- His most recent time out was on Friday against the Cincinnati Reds, when the right-hander threw six innings, surrendering one earned run while allowing four hits.

-- In three games this season, the 25-year-old has a 4.80 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .311 to his opponents.
+- In three games this season, the 30-year-old has an ERA of 4.20, with 8.4 strikeouts per nine innings.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.